LJDJGC/Learning-log/README.md

 Move on to more complex layout and design topics in the Intermediate Course.

 Apply what I learned to small personal projects to reinforce unit selection and typographic control.

+## 2025/11/19 Night
+2025/11/19 Night — Learning Log
+More Text Styles (Intermediate HTML and CSS Course)

+Today I continued working through the Intermediate HTML and CSS Course, focusing on the More Text Styles section.
+This session covered several styling techniques that improve readability, visual hierarchy, and overall typography in web pages.

+What I Studied
+1. Text Decoration & Transformation

+Learned how to apply text-decoration (underline, line-through, overline).

+Practiced text-transform to control capitalization (uppercase, lowercase, capitalize).

+2. Line Height & Letter Spacing

+Adjusted line-height to improve text readability.

+Used letter-spacing to create subtle visual differences in headings and body text.

+3. Font Styling

+Reviewed font-style, font-weight, and how to choose appropriate font combinations.

+Experimented with making text bold, italic, or lighter for emphasis.

+4. Text Alignment

+Practiced using text-align to position text (left, right, center, justify).

+Observed how alignment affects layout depending on container width.

+5. Combining Multiple Text Rules

+Applied multiple styling rules to create clean, readable sections of content.

+Improved understanding of how small typographic adjustments change the feel of the page.

+What I Gained Today

+A deeper understanding of typographic control using CSS.

+More confidence in creating readable, visually balanced text layouts.

+A stronger foundation for building polished web interfaces moving forward.